Jewelmm10/wc_extra_features/README.md

 ## Installation
 1. Download the child theme zip file or clone the repository.
+2. Rename the folder to `/astra-child/`.
-2. Upload the child theme to the `/wp-content/themes/` directory.
+3. Upload the child theme to the `/wp-content/themes/` directory.
-3. Activate the Astra child theme through the "Appearance > Themes" menu in WordPress.
+4. Activate the Astra child theme through the "Appearance > Themes" menu in WordPress.
-4. Configure settings in the WooCommerce product edit page.
+5. Configure settings in the WooCommerce product edit page.

 ## Usage
 1. Admin dashboard.